-The Company has established a corporate credit card account for the payment of certain field exploration, travel and corporate costs.
-An amount of \$50,790 (August 31, 2021 - \$50,076) held in a guaranteed investment certificate has been pledged as collateral for the maximum credit limit on this credit card account.
+The Company has established a corporate credit card account for the payment of travel, corporate costs and exploration expenditures.
+An amount of \$50,788 (August 31, 2022 - \$50,790) held in a guaranteed investment certificate has been pledged as collateral for the maximum credit limit on this credit card account.